July 2

 Related Questions

-What did the Civil Rights Act of 1964 prohibit?
+What did the Civil Rights Act of 1964 actually prohibit?

-It outlawed discrimination based on race, color, religion, sex, or national origin in public accommodations, employment, and federally funded programs.
+The law banned discrimination on the basis of race, color, religion, sex, or national origin in public accommodations, employment, and programs receiving federal funds, while authorizing the Justice Department to enforce school desegregation.

-Hundreds of guests including civil rights leaders such as Martin Luther King Jr., members of Congress, and administration officials gathered in the White House East Room.
+Hundreds of guests gathered in the East Room, including civil rights leaders such as Martin Luther King Jr., members of Congress, and administration officials.

 Explore More